phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Request termination: RSHUTDOWN()
 --------------------------------

 This is PHP request shutdown step.
-PHP just finished treating its request, and now it cleans up part of its memory as the share-nothing architecture.
+PHP just finished handling its request, and now it cleans up part of its memory as the share-nothing architecture.
 Further request to come should not remember anything from the current request.
 Easy enough, you basically perform here the exact opposite of what you used in ``RINIT()``.
 You free your request-bound resources.